 Click for article summary...

 The article explains why AI increases creativity for some employees but not for others.
 The difference lies less in access to AI tools and more in how people think about and manage their own thinking.
 Employees who reflect on problems, question AI outputs and deliberately adjust their approach tend to use AI in more creative and exploratory ways.
 Others use AI passively and see little benefit.
-The article argues that training in metacognition – learning how to plan, monitor and evaluate one's thinking – can significantly improve creative outcomes when working with AI.

 click to return...